Kane (wrestler): Tag team reunions (2015–2020)

-Kane returned as a face on the June 26 episode of SmackDown Live and saved Daniel Bryan from SmackDown Tag Team Champions The Bludgeon Brothers, thus reuniting Team Hell No. At Extreme Rules, Team Hell No lost to The Bludgeon Brothers in a SmackDown Tag Team Championship match after Kane was attacked by his opponents backstage.
+Kane returned as a face on the June 26 episode of SmackDown Live and saved Daniel Bryan from SmackDown Tag Team Champions The Bludgeon Brothers, thus reuniting Team Hell No. At Extreme Rules on July 15, Team Hell No lost to The Bludgeon Brothers in a SmackDown Tag Team Championship match after Kane was attacked by his opponents backstage.

 Kane made his return on the October 1 episode of Raw and reunited with The Undertaker to feud with Triple H and Shawn Michaels.
-At Super Show-Down in Melbourne, Australia, Undertaker was defeated by Triple H following interference by Michaels.
-After the match, Kane and Undertaker attacked Michaels and Triple H, setting up a tag team match between The Brothers of Destruction and D-Generation X at Crown Jewel on November 2.
-At Crown Jewel, despite dominating most of the match, the Brothers of Destruction lost to D-X after Triple H pinned Kane.
+At Super Show-Down in Melbourne, Australia on October 6, The Undertaker was defeated by Triple H following interference by Michaels.
+After the match, Kane and The Undertaker attacked Michaels and Triple H, setting up a tag team match between The Brothers of Destruction and D-Generation X (DX) at Crown Jewel on November 2.
+At Crown Jewel, despite dominating most of the match, the Brothers of Destruction lost to DX after Triple H pinned Kane.

-On the September 16, 2019 episode of Raw, Kane returned after a hiatus of nearly a year this time under his real name, and he pinned R-Truth to capture the 24/7 Championship, his only championship won under his real name, but dropped the title back to Truth.
-Later that night, he re-emerged under his Kane persona, and saved Universal Champion Seth Rollins from The O.C.
+On the September 16, 2019 episode of Raw, Kane returned after a hiatus of nearly a year this time under his real name, and he pinned R-Truth to capture the 24/7 Championship, his only championship won under his real name, but dropped the title back to R-Truth.
+Later that night, his Kane persona reemerged and saved Universal Champion Seth Rollins from The O.C.
 (AJ Styles, Luke Gallows, and Karl Anderson) and Raw Tag Team Champions Dolph Ziggler and Robert Roode, but was subsequently attacked by "The Fiend" Bray Wyatt.
 Kane returned on the January 17, 2020 episode of SmackDown, where he was interrupted by The Fiend, but Daniel Bryan would attack The Fiend with a running knee and the two would subsequently have a brief reunion afterwards.
 At Survivor Series on November 22, he made an appearance during The Undertaker's retirement ceremony.